 Neutron external interface is used for communication with the external world, for example provider networks, routers and floating IPs.
-For setting up the neutron external interface modify /etc/kolla/globals.yml setting neutron_external_interface to the desired interface name.
-This interface is used by hosts in the network group.
-It is also used by hosts in the compute group if enable_neutron_provider_networks is set or DVR is enabled.
+For setting up the neutron external interface modify /etc/kolla/globals.yml setting neutron_external_interface to the desired interface name or comma-separated list of interface names.
+Its default value is eth1.
+These external interfaces are used by hosts in the network group.
+They are also used by hosts in the compute group if enable_neutron_provider_networks is set or DVR is enabled.

-The interface is plugged into a bridge (Open vSwitch or Linux Bridge, depending on the driver) defined by neutron_bridge_name, which defaults to br-ex.
-The default Neutron physical network is physnet1.
+The external interfaces are each plugged into a bridge (Open vSwitch or Linux Bridge, depending on the driver) defined by neutron_bridge_name, which defaults to br-ex.
+When there are multiple external interfaces, neutron_bridge_name should be a comma-separated list of the same length.